AMfalme/OpenWeatherAPI/README.md

 If there is internet connection, it tries to access the OpenWeatherMap API and checks the status code recieved returning a message accordingly.
 IF successful, it will prompt the user to input the status code which will in turn give the weather condition, that is the raining condition in mm.

+To run the app, we need to have python 2.7 installed